joergboe/testframework/doc/manpage.md

 import "$TTRO_scriptDir/streamsutils.sh"\n

 An alternative way to import a Test Tools module is the command line options --tools, which imports one Tools script.
-Or you may define a colon separated list of Test Tools files in variable TTRO_tools.

 ## Test File Preamble